amartin755/tcppump/PACKET_REFERENCE.md

     raw

 #### Parameters
-All parameters are optional and can be unsed multiple times.
+All parameters are optional and can be used multiple times.
 The packet is compiled by adding parameter by parameter to the payload and therefore the order of the parameter is important.

 Bytestream